fixm-ccb/fixm-user-manual-4.3.0-testing/docs/ats-message-to-fixm-mapping/translating-ffice-fixm-messages-to-ats-messages.md

 -   ICAO location indicator;

--   Aerodrome name as listed in Aeronautical Information Publication (AIP);

--   Geographic location as a latitude/longitude;

--   Bearing and distance from a designated point.
+-   Aerodrome name and/or geographic location as a latitude/longitude or bearing and distance from a navaid.

 An en-route alternate is represented in the model by attribute `alternateAerodrome` of class `EnRoute` in package `Flight.EnRoute`.
 Each alternate is an `AerodromeReference` (see [this chapter](general-guidance/references-to-published-aeronautical-information?id=references-to-aerodromes)).

-The image below presents two object models that represent the en-route alternate listed below.
+The image below presents two possible object models that represent the en-route alternate listed below.

 ```
-RALT/YSBK 3910N02230W WESTMEAD HOSPITAL
+RALT/YSBK WESTMEAD HOSPITAL 3348S15059E
 ```

 ![Image](.//media/translating-ffice-image11.png)

+As for other field 18 entries, decoding 18 RALT can be problematic.
 The first object shows the fully decoded 18 RALT.
-The second object shows the approach where 18 RALT cannot be decoded successfully: insert the entire content of 18 RALT in the name attribute of `AerodromeReference`.
+The second shows the approach where 18 RALT cannot be decoded successfully: inserting the entire content of 18 RALT in the name attribute of `AerodromeReference`.

-When creating an ATS message from a FIXM object, if the FIXM object contains more than one viable RALT identifier use `locationIndicator` then name then `referencePoint` in order of preference for creating 18 RALT.
+When creating an ATS message from a FIXM object, if the FIXM object contains more than one viable RALT identifier, use `locationIndicator` (if available) and ignore the other fields.
+Otherwise, use `name` and `referencePoint` or `referenceRelativePoint` for creating 18 RALT.

 #### Take-off Alternate

-ICAO field 18 TALT, if present, indicates the (one or more) take-off alternates.
+ICAO field 18 TALT, if present, indicates the (one or two) take-off alternates.
 Each alternate is one of:

 -   ICAO location indicator;

--   Aerodrome name as listed in AIP;

--   Geographic location as a latitude/longitude;

--   Bearing and distance from a designated point.
+-   Aerodrome name and/or geographic location as a latitude/longitude or bearing and distance from a navaid.

 A take-off alternate is represented in the model by attribute `takeOffAlternateAerodrome` of class `Departure` in package `Flight.Departure`.
 Each alternate is an `AerodromeReference` (see [this chapter](general-guidance/references-to-published-aeronautical-information?id=references-to-aerodromes)).

-Refer to section [En-Route Alternate](fixm-in-support-of-ffice/translating-ffice-fixm-messages-to-ats-messages?id=en-route-alternate) for an equivalent example in the context of en-route alternate.
+Refer to section [En-Route Alternate](ats-message-to-fixm-mapping/translating-ffice-fixm-messages-to-ats-messages?id=en-route-alternate) for an equivalent example in the context of en-route alternate.

-When creating an ATS message from a FIXM object, if the FIXM object contains more than one viable TALT identifier use `locationIndicator` then name then `referencePoint` in order of preference for creating 18 TALT.
+When creating an ATS message from a FIXM object, if the FIXM object contains more than one viable TALT identifier, use `locationIndicator` (if available) and ignore the other fields.
+Otherwise, use `name` and `referencePoint` or `referenceRelativePoint` for creating 18 TALT.

 #### Air Filed